-Geology and Geophysics has a large community of research students, the majority studying for a PhD.
+Geology and Geophysics has a large diverse community of research students, the majority studying for a PhD.
 In common with the rest of the UK this takes 3 to 4 years and may involve a component of "enhanced study" of additional training.

 To be accepted onto our PhD programme you’ll generally need the equivalent of a UK 1st Class or Upper Second Class Honours Degree in an appropriate discipline, with good performance in the areas of specialisation within which you intend to conduct your research.
 Most applicants also have an additional degree such as the MGeol or a vocational MSc (or the international equivalent).
-The university has strict English language requirements for non-native speakers.
-To find out more about the application process please contact our Graduate School Admissions Unit.

-We have a distinctly multinational PhD community giving the department an exciting "vibe".
 Although most research students start their programmes at the beginning of the conventional academic teaching year, this is not a restriction: research students can begin at any time of year.